Stye Treatment in Fort Myers, Naples, Cape Coral & Bonita Springs

 How Is a Stye Treated?

 Most styes heal within a few days on their own.
-Applying a hot compress for 10-15 minutes three or four times a day may speed up the healing process.
-The compress will help relieve the pain and brings the stye to a head, much like a pimple that will then rupture, drain and heal.
-Never “pop” a stye like a pimple; allow it to rupture on its own.
+Applying a warm compress for 10-15 minutes three or four times a day may speed up the healing process and relieve pain.

 Expertly Equipped